MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/general-ledger/income-statement-financial-report.md

 [!include [banner](../includes/banner.md)]

-This article describes the default report for income statements.
+This topic describes the default report for income statements.
 It also describes the building blocks that are associated with this report.

 ## Default income statement report